 When reviewing an image, the first click of the Quick Control dial does not impact an ISO change, unlike the other dials.

 The red Movie shooting button provides instant access to video recording.
 I prefer the top position of this button for an improved grip on the camera vs. the rear position design often used.
+A top position button is also easy to access from the front.

 A short press of the button with the light bulb beside it toggles the top LCD information display, and a longer press reverses the display from white on black to black on white, making it backlit and readable in the dark.

 The EOS R5 II again features Canon's fully automatic point-and-shoot mode.
 Complete beginners can open the box, charge and install the battery, insert a memory card, and select the fully automatic Scene Intelligent Auto A+ mode to have a camera ready for high-end performance with point-and-shoot simplicity.
-This mode is simple from the user's perspective, but it is far from simple from a technological standpoint as it utilizes powerful algorithms to deliver excellent results in a wide range of situations.
+This mode is simple from the user's perspective, but it is far from simple from a technological standpoint, as it utilizes powerful algorithms to deliver excellent results in a wide range of situations.

-Canon's always available Fv, P, Av, Tv, M, and Bulb modes are included along with three very useful custom modes.
+Canon's always-available Fv, P, Av, Tv, M, and Bulb modes are included along with three very useful custom modes.
 The R5 II lacks beginner creative modes (such as Portrait, Group, Landscape, Sports, Kids, Panning, Close-up, Food, Night Portrait, Handheld Night Scene, HDR Backlight Control, and Silent).

 Side of the Camera